 While selling on Amazon can cost money, it is possible to do it without spending a dime (or, fewer dimes than you might expect).

-In fact, in Jungle Scout’s 2020 survey of more than 1,000 Amazon sellers, we discovered that Amazon sellers who started with less cash found a lot more success in the long run.
+In fact, in a survey of over 4,000 Amazon sellers, Jungle Scout discovered that sellers who started with less cash found success in the long run.

 So, when starting out there are two main costs you need to consider: fees and the cost of your products.